The 36th District Court’s address is 421 Madison St, Detroit, MI 48226.

 - Listen carefully: Listen carefully to the charges against you and the conditions of your release.
 Ask questions if you do not understand something.

-- Consider hiring an attorney: If you are facing felony or misdemeanor charges or have concerns about the legal process, consider hiring an experienced criminal defense attorney to represent you.
+- Consider hiring an attorney: If you are facing felony or misdemeanor charges or have concerns about the legal process, consider hiring an experienced criminal defense attorney.

 - Enter a plea: Enter a plea of guilty, not guilty, or no contest.
 Your attorney can advise you on the best plea to enter.

 - Follow court orders: If the judge releases you on bond, follow all court orders and show up for all scheduled court appearances.
-Make sure you get and thoroughly review your bond order so that you can avoid unintentional violations and the possibility of a bond violation.
+Ensure you get and thoroughly review your bond order to avoid unintentional violations and the possibility of a bond violation.

 Handling an arraignment at the 36th District Court can be stressful, but with preparation and the help of an experienced attorney, you can make the process as smooth and successful as possible.